jesperberth/automationclass/lab06/lab6.md

 ![Alt text](pics/02_add_nfs_to_vmware_play.png?raw=true "nfs playbook run")

-Open Vcenter in a browser [vcenter.ansible.local](https://vcenter.ansible.local)
+Open Vcenter in a browser [vcenter.ansible.local](https://vcenter.ansible.local/ui)

-Use your userx@vsphere.local and password
+Use administrator@vsphere.local and password

 In the vmware webconsole check under storage that your nfs share is connected